Bethesda, Maryland: Education

-Bethesda is also home to a federally funded and operated health science university, the Uniformed Services University of the Health Sciences (USU).
-The primary mission of USU is to prepare graduates for service in the Medical Corps of the U.S. Army, Navy, Air Force, and Public Health Service.
+Bethesda is home to a federally funded and operated health science university, the Uniformed Services University of the Health Sciences (USU).
+The primary mission of USU is to prepare graduates for service in the Medical Corps of the U.S. Army, Navy, and Air Force, and the Public Health Service.
 The university consists of the F. Edward Hebert School of Medicine, a medical school, and the Graduate School of Nursing, a nursing school.
 National Intelligence University is also in Bethesda.

-The Washington Japanese Language School (WJLS, ワシントン日本語学校 Washington Nihongo Gakkō), a supplementary weekend Japanese school, holds its classes at the Stone Ridge School of the Sacred Heart in Bethesda.
+The Washington Japanese Language School, a supplementary weekend Japanese school, holds its classes at the Stone Ridge School of the Sacred Heart in Bethesda.
 The WJLS maintains its school office in North Bethesda, adjacent to Garrett Park.
 The institution, giving supplemental education to Japanese-speaking children in the Washington, D.C., area, was founded in 1958, making it the oldest Japanese government-sponsored supplementary school in the U.S.

 The Writer's Center in Bethesda publishes Poet Lore, the longest continuously running poetry journal in the United States.